pinnaclepaul007/Model-Development/README.md

 By analyzing and combining these three dimensions, businesses can create customer segments that can help identify different groups with varying levels of engagement, loyalty, and profitability.
 These segments can then be used to tailor marketing strategies, personalize communication, allocate resources effectively, and engage customers based on their purchasing behavior.

 Thank you for reading.
-I hope you find it more insightful.
+I hope you find it very insightful.

-You can reach me on twitter [@pinnacle_paul](https://twitter.com/pinnacle_paul) and on linkedIn [@Paul Aderounmu](https://www.linkedin.com/in/pauladerounmu/)
+You can reach out to me via twitter [@pinnacle_paul](https://twitter.com/pinnacle_paul) and linkedIn [@Paul Aderounmu](https://www.linkedin.com/in/pauladerounmu/)